m3t4m1k3/m3t4m1k3/README.md

 # Hi 👋🏻 My name is Mike.
-I'm Front-end Engineer focused on JavaScript (+Typescript) & React
+I'm a Front-end Engineer
+## I build things with JavaScript/Typescript & React

 I work with:
 - HTML